ngi-nix/liberaforms/README.md

 ```bash
 flask supervisor_config
 ```
-Copy the output, create a supervisor conf file, and paste.
+Copy the output, create the supervisor conf file, and paste.

 Restart supervisor to activate the new conf.
 ```bash